-St. Nicholas’s example has inspired us to give on Christmas ever since.
+St. Nicholas’s example has inspired us with the tradition of giving gifts at Christmas ever since.
 Unfortunately, rather than focusing on the joy that comes from simple charitable giving, our modern society has increasingly focused on buying things.
 How do we change this trend and teach our children to appreciate the joys that come from the “gift of giving?”

 Christmas Gift Giving Traditions To Teach Your Family The Gift Of Giving:

 1. Give Randomly

 Have your children make cards and small gifts, wrap them and carry them to family and friends’ houses to slide under the tree when no one is watching.
 Make sure they do not put who the gift is from.
 Not only is this fun, but it’s a great surprise on Christmas Day.
 We call this “random acts of giving” in my family.